vian21/toneparse/README.md

     - Strings are null-terminated
     - some strings are inverted(keys)
     - `OCuA` -> AuCO`.
 File always start with this and has it at the end with some number 4.5
+    - Data chuncks start wity UCua
-    - ` Audio 1` always at offset 0x60?
+    - ` Audio 1` always at offset 0x61

 ### References